-Crackle paint is a fun decorative finish that does not require any expensive specialty paint, although there are many companies that will charge you a lot of money for their crackle paint.
+Crackle paint is a fun decorative finish that does not require any expensive specialty paint, although there are many companies that will charge you a lot of money for their specialty crackle paint.

 Here are the steps for how to make crackle paint cheaper than expensive specialty crackle paint, using items you probably already have.

 The color of your base coat will be the color shown in the cracks of your finished piece.
-In the photo to the right, the base coat is black.

 Follow the manufacturer's instructions on how to use their paint and the appropriate drying time.
+Drying time may be 4 to 8 hours.

 Make sure the paint is completely dry before proceeding to the next step.
-Drying time may be 4 to 8 hours.

 Generously paint school glue or wood glue on top of the base coat of paint.

-The top coat is the color you want on top.
 In the photo to the right, it is the bright green color.